The 6 Primary Terpenes

 Effects & Properties

 Terpinolene exhibits antioxidant and mildly sedative properties.
 Research indicates potential anticancer activity and antibacterial effects.
-Despite being found in many cannabis cultivars, it is rarely the dominant terpene, making terpinolene-dominant strains relatively uncommon and sought after.
+It appears in lower concentrations across most natural sources, including tea tree, nutmeg, apples, and conifers, which makes terpinolene-dominant profiles relatively rare and distinctive.

 Also Found In